 And therein lies the issue.
 Thinking of a bass fishing spinning reels with absolutes such as “best”, is ill-advised.

-A better way to approach a bass spinning reel purchase is by assessing which spin reel is more suited for the fishing techniques and the geographical conditions in which it will be deployed.
+A better way to approach a bass spinning reel purchase is by assessing which spinning reel is more suited for the fishing techniques and the geographical conditions in which it will be deployed.

 Firstly, we’ll have a quick, and I mean very quick, look at the spin versus casting argument.